-Intended Learning Outcomes: On completion of the module, students should be able to do most of the following:

-• Explain anthropogenic effects on the environment, the complex interplay of physical factors (e.g. mountains, rivers and lakes), social factors (e.g. politics, migration, religion, education and commerce) and biological factors (e.g. agriculture and plant/animal interactions) in many of the issues applicable to the region and be capable of looking at complex issues in diverse ways
+Intended Learning Outcomes: On completion of the module, students should be able to do most of the following: • Explain anthropogenic effects on the environment, the complex interplay of physical factors (e.g. hazards, coasts, plate tectonics), social factors (e.g. politics and identity, migration, rurality, economic development and regeneration) and biological factors (e.g. agriculture, plant/animal interactions, fishing and bird migration) in many of the issues applicable to the region and be capable of looking at complex issues in diverse ways